lestoni/antaeus/README.md

 ## Hacking Thoughts

+Aloha!
+This challenge has taken me 5 days.
+My background is with Javascript/Typescript/Nodejs/Go and with Kotlin i have just knowhow.
+I spent 3 days getting a refresher on Kotlin and 2 days getting into the project.

 At look at the challenge, it is clear we are developing a recurring payment charging scheduler.
 In order to design the proper architecture approach i thought of the following solutions:

 - Create an endpoint `POST /rest/v1/billing/start` that will be triggered to start processing invoices.
 This offers an  This is rather a trivial solution however it falls short as it will require manual triggering and additionally more endpoints or config payload maybe required for a fine grained controlling the scheduling.